metio/pasejo/tests/cmd/help/pasejo-identity-remove.md

 Usage: pasejo identity remove [OPTIONS] --file <FILE>

 Options:
   -f, --file <FILE>     The path to the identity file -s, --store <STORE>   Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
-  -g, --global         Remove from the global configuration file when enabled, otherwise remove from store -h, --help           Print help
+  -g, --global          Remove from the global configuration file when enabled, otherwise remove from store -i, --ignore-missing  Don't fail on missing identities -h, --help            Print help

 ```